 The place to start is Don & Charlie’s on East Camelback Road, just a 20-minute walk (or three-minute drive) north of Old Town.
 This perpetually packed steak and burger joint boasts what may be the biggest collection of baseball mementos outside of Cooperstown.
 Nearly every inch of wall enclosing its 8,000 square feet is hung with autographed jerseys, posters, and magazine covers; the signed baseball count alone tops 5,500.
 The place boasts 300 seats, but at spring training time reservations are a must.

 Not quite everything in Scottsdale has to do with spring baseball.
 The Italian Grotto is more sports bar than baseball museum.
-The pastas and meat on the menu may look tame—until you taste shockingly well-crafted fare such as the mussels Portifino or the calamari.
+The pastas and meat on the menu may look tame—until you taste shockingly well-crafted fare such as the mussels Portofino or the calamari.
 Come for the baseball atmosphere, stay for the food.

-Citizen Public House on East Fifth Avenue, a 10-minute stroll north of Old Town, offers an array of elegant dishes, from porcini-dusted filet mignon to a unique grilled halloumi cheese sandwich.
+Citizen Public House on East Fifth Avenue, a 10-minute stroll north of Old Town, offers an array of elegant dishes, from porcini-dusted filet mignon to a unique watermelon salad with grilled halloumi cheese.
 The resilience of the cheese allows it to be seared like a steak rather than melted across the perfectly toasted bun.

 For sweets, it’s a short walk back to the Sugar Bowl, just a block from the Pony and the Grotto, for old-fashioned ice cream sodas, malts, and floats.
 The all-pink soda fountain looks much as it did when it opened in 1958.